The Rapid Shift to the Cloud

 In 2009, 80% of midmarket companies preferred an Enterprise Resource Planning (ERP) solution installed on premises, but that has changed drastically.

-Mint Jutras’ 2014 report “The Pros and Cons of SaaS ERP” wrote about the decline in the willingness of companies to consider traditional on-premises deployments.
-That decline began in 2011 and between 2011 and 2013 that percentage “literally dropped off a cliff”.
+In the 2014 report “The Pros and Cons of SaaS ERP”, Mint Jutras wrote about the decline in the willingness of companies to consider traditional on-premises deployments.
+That decline began in 2011, and between 2011 and 2013 that percentage “literally dropped off a cliff”.
 Most SMB’s are now considering Cloud ERP applications.

-Market research firm Aberdeen found that the “Best-in-Class midmarket organizations” representing the top 20% of companies surveyed were over twice as likely to have a cloud ERP solution.
-The top midmarket performers have made the move to the cloud.
+The market research firm Aberdeen found that the “Best-in-Class midmarket organizations” representing the top 20% of companies surveyed were over twice as likely to have a cloud ERP solution.
+Clearly, the top midmarket performers have already made the move to the cloud for their ERP applications.

-SMB Group, an analyst firm that specializes in small and medium-size businesses, issued a 2016 Report on “The Business-Technology Performance Connection for SMBs”.
+SMB Group, an analyst firm that specializes in small- and medium-sized businesses, issued a 2016 Report on “The Business-Technology Performance Connection for SMBs”.

 Other business benefits include: